JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/README.md

 ### Team

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; All of the members on the team have studied over various circuits and how to implement them to do what the developer wants it to.
+Members include:
-Members include: Cameron Smith is a computer engineer who is heading the communication subsystem, Kaleb Irwin is an electrical engineer who is designing the power subystem, Alejandro Moore is an electrical engineer in charge of the sensor subystem, Marvo Odds is an electrical engineer managing interfacing between components and sensors, and Joshua Egwuata is an electrical engineer leading the web subsystem.
+Cameron Smith is a computer engineer who is heading the communication subsystem Kaleb Irwin is an electrical engineer who is designing the power subystem Alejandro Moore is an electrical engineer in charge of the sensor subystem Marvo Odds is an electrical engineer managing interfacing between components and sensors Joshua Egwuata is an electrical engineer leading the web subsystem.

 ### Faculty Supervisor
 The supervisor and customer for this project is Dr. Jeffrey Austin.
 He is overseeing the design process made by the team and also providing the end-goal desires of the device.